willrkwan/greyback-vegetation/README.md

 The current AOI is an FWA assessment watershed, not a custom lake catchment.
 It is substantially larger than the lake, so conclusions describe the assessment watershed unless a narrower catchment is substituted.

 The repository does not include the validation workflow from the earlier project draft.
-There is no cutblock/PostGIS validation routine, confusion matrix, accuracy estimate, or Random Forest classifier.
+There is no cutblock validation routine, confusion matrix, accuracy estimate, or Random Forest classifier.

 ## Future work